Point Break is Massively Underrated Even If You Figured Everything Out

 "You can do what you want, and make up your own rules.
 Why be a servant to the law, when you can be its master?"

-Bodhi runs with bank robbers and disregards the law.
-What makes him special?
-Bodhi’s ideas are special because all the action in the movie is symbolic.
-Bodhi embodies the spirit of your 20s and about not having a place in life.
-When you're in your 20s, you no longer rely on your parents, and you want to explore the world to find out more about human behavior and experience new things.
-It's not easy for a lot of people to find something they love doing.
-Bodhi is that man who is searching for something they truly love but cannot find.
-He moves on from his relationship with Tyler, goes above the law to rob banks, and does incredible stunts to embrace the beauty of nature because he is still searching for enlightenment and something he loves, to figure out what his purpose is.
+Bodhi is that man in his 20s who is searching for something they truly love but cannot find.
+He moves on from his relationship with Tyler, goes above the law to rob banks, and does incredible stunts to embrace the beauty of nature because he is still searching for enlightenment to figure out what his purpose in life is.
 Bodhi expresses a level of intelligence far ahead of anyone in the movie.
-He loves people and he wants to show them the path towards enlightenment.
+He loves people and he wants to show them the path towards enlightenment, putting them first before his own ego.
 When someone he knows takes Tyler hostage and records himself threatening her with a knife to scare Utah, Bodhi is heavily against it.
 He makes sure that Utah knows that he hates seeing her like that, and it is clear he hates torture.
 Swayze acted that out nicely.
 You can see it in his face and how he just wants to hit the wall of the airplane as it massively goes against his good character.

 Point Break Bridges Generations